james97n/james97n/README.md

 ### About me:

-🎯 Full-Stack Software Engineer ( more than 5 years of work experience )
+- 🎯 Full-Stack Software Engineer ( more than 5 years of work experience )
-🧠 TypeScript • Node.js • React • Vue • Django • Python • PHP • Flutter
+- 🧠 TypeScript / JavaScript • Node.js • React • Vue • Python • Django • PHP • Laravel • Flutter
-🌏 Fluent in English & Chinese | Conversational in Japanese & Malay
+- 🌏 Fluent in English & Chinese | Conversational in Japanese & Malay

 ---